deekayen/aidstoscoutmastership/manuscript/service_for_others.md

 In denominational Troops there is, as a rule, a Troop Chaplain, and the Scoutmaster should, as stated in Clause 2 of our Headquarters Religious Policy, consult with him on all questions of religious instruction.

-It should be clearly understood that a Troop can be confined entirely to one particular church or denomination (for example, Church of England officers and boys, Roman Cathoics, Wesleyans, or the like).
+It should be clearly understood that a Troop can be confined entirely to one particular church or denomination (for example, Church of England officers and boys, Roman Catholics, Wesleyans, or the like).

 For the purpose of its religious training, a service or class can be held, called a "Scouts' Own," "Scout Guild," or other such name as may be thought best.
 I commend to your careful consideration and study the valuable and interesting results of the Manchester Conference on the subject of "How to Run a Scouts' Own."